-Did you know that new gravel must be washed before putting it into the aquarium?
+Did you know that new gravel must be rinsed before putting it into the aquarium?
 Don't worry, it only takes a few simple steps.
 Here's what you need to know.

-- Purchase enough gravel to cover the aquarium bottom approximately three inches deep.
+- Purchase enough gravel to cover the aquarium bottom approximately 2-3 inches deep.

 - Place a large clean sieve, at least 6 inches across, over the bucket.
 Fill the sieve half full of gravel.